romatolmach/time_series_clustering/README.md

 # Time series clustering by sklearn trees
-Solution of the problem based on algorithm from the article:**"Method for clustering of heterogeneous time series" **by Berikov Vladimir, Pestunov Igor, Gerasimov Maxim
+Solution of the problem based on algorithm from the article:<strong>"Method for clustering of heterogeneous time series"</strong> by Berikov Vladimir, Pestunov Igor, Gerasimov Maxim

 link (RUS) : https://cyberleninka.ru/article/n/metod-klasternogo-analiza-raznotipnyh-vremennyh-ryadov